March 16, 2021

 Once, a writer’s website was a ‘nice to have’ but these days it’s important if you want to establish a professional career as a writer (or other freelancers) and be able to showcase your work and attract a range of clients, be they editors or marketing managers.
 It shows you’re serious and professional.
 But, don’t panic, with platforms like WordPress it’s not that hard, or expensive, to develop your own site.
 See it as your online portfolio and just keep it updated regularly so it looks fresh and links to your social media handles.
 Buying a basic domain name, hosting, WordPress and a linked email can all be done for a couple of hundred dollars in a few days and then you’ve got your own site.

-Has getting paid changed?
+Has getting paid as a freelancer changed?

 It has, for better and a little for worse if I’m honest.
-On the downside, editorial rates have either stayed the same or even gone down, over the time I’ve been freelancing.
+On the downside, editorial rates have either stayed the same or even gone down over the time I’ve been freelancing.
 What other industry actually has salaries going down?
 On the other hand, there are inexpensive online invoice and payment tracking systems that make getting paid easier and more transparent.
 And with PayPal and lower costs and simpler international payments, working for overseas publications is easier than it once was when I started freelancing 20 years ago.

 How can freelancers diversify with other income streams?